 Make sure your material isn’t sarcastic, nasty, or arrogant.

-Make sure the grammar, spelling, and punctuation are right.
+Confirm the grammar, spelling, and punctuation are right.

 While being professional, directly address followers and add personal touches.